Mike-Landers/ipy_extension/README.md

 # ipy_extension
-extends the functionality of the IPy library (https://github.com/autocracy/python-ipy/) to find an IP within a list of CIDRs
+Extends the functionality of the IPy library (https://github.com/autocracy/python-ipy/) to find an IP within a list of CIDRs.
+An example use case of ipy_extension which uses JSON data requested from the RIPE network is provided.
+Utilizes external libraries: argparse, requests, IPy

 file descriptions:
 find_ip_in_ripe_cidrs.py - utilizes my extension of the IPy library and parses the necessary inputs